Last Updated On:

 To understand negative keywords better, and to use them effectively, you need to figure out their match types.

 When you’re using broad match, negative keywords will be matched to multiple versions of the phrase.
-Many of these are not be the exact words that you are targeting.
+Many of these are not the exact words that you are targeting.
 They may not be relevant to your business as well.

-For instance, if you’ve use the negative keyword, “sports shoes,” your ad will not appear for searches with the entire keyword.
+For instance, if you’ve used the negative keyword, “sports shoes,” your ad will not appear for searches with the entire keyword.
 Even if the order of words is reversed, (in this case, “shoes sports,”) your ad won’t appear in the results.